Azure-Samples/aks-workload-identity/README.md

 Using [AKS Construction](https://github.com/Azure/Aks-Construction), we can quickly set up an AKS cluster to the correct configuration.
 It has been referenced as a git submodule, and therefore easily consumed in [this projects bicep infrastructure file](main.bicep).

 The main.bicep deployment creates
-- 1 AKS Cluster
+- 1 AKS Cluster, with CSI Secrets Managed Identity
 - 3 Kubernetes namespaces
 - 3 Azure Key Vaults
 - The Azure Workload Identity Mutating Admission Webhook on the AKS cluster
-- A User Assigned Managed Identity for use with Application-3

 ### Guide